-This report includes a series of questions on each of these areas and the response we have received from the Council's management.
+This report includes a series of questions on each of these areas and the response we have received from Blackburn with Darwen Borough Council's management.
 The Audit and Governance Committee should consider whether these responses are consistent with its understanding and whether there are any further comments it wishes to make.